Stabilis-Labs/c9-shape-liquidity-getter/README.md

 This library implements a specialized I192 decimal type to match the precision behavior of Scrypto's Decimal type, which is used in the CaviarNine smart contracts.
 Key features include:

-1. **Fixed 18 Decimal Places**: All values are represented with exactly 18 decimal places.
+1. **Fixed 18 Decimal Places**: All values are represented with exactly 18 decimal places without rounding.

 2. **Truncation Rounding**: After each mathematical operation, the result is truncated toward zero to exactly 18 decimal places.
 This means:
    - For positive numbers: digits beyond 18 decimal places are truncated (floor)
    - For negative numbers: digits beyond 18 decimal places are truncated (ceiling)

 3. **Exact Match**: This approach ensures the library's calculations exactly match the results produced by the on-chain smart contracts.
+The library uses an enhanced precision model (40 digits) internally to ensure that even complex calculations maintain exact precision.

 4. **Value Range**: The I192 type enforces the same value range constraints as Scrypto's Decimal:
    - Max: 3138550867693340381917894711603833208051.177722232017256447
    - Min: -3138550867693340381917894711603833208051.177722232017256448

-All output values from the library (xToken and yToken) are provided as strings with exactly 18 decimal places, maintaining the precision of the on-chain calculations.
+5. **Precise String Representation**: All output values from the library (xToken and yToken) are provided as strings with exactly 18 decimal places, preserving the exact precision without any rounding.
+This ensures redemption values match exactly what the on-chain contract would calculate.

+When comparing values, keep in mind that the entire 18 decimal places are significant and preserved exactly as calculated on-chain.

 ## Price Bounds